The Sun Beetle

 Energy issue embankments

 The installation of the current generation of solar panels offers a technical solution to the energy issue in the region, but no added value for the landscape and local residents.
 The landscape on the embankments is small-scale, varied and a popular destination for holidaymakers.
 The decor is mainly determined by cattle breeders.
 The paths lie between cattle pastures and fields for animal feed production.
 The current solar panels are produced in China, far away and under unknown working conditions.
-The solar panel consists of solar cells between glass plates, fixed on a sturdy aluminum frame with a concrete foundation.
+The solar panel consists of solar cells between glass plates, fixed on a sturdy aluminium frame with a concrete foundation.
 They are rigid and oriented to the south.
 An impenetrable fence surrounds the field.
 Slowly growing grass is sown under it.

-‘Healthy’ and locally produced.
+‘Healthy’ and locally produced

 In our opinion, a solar panel that is ‘healthy’ and locally produced fits within the embankments.
-In addition, it offers flexibility in placement and orientation, and can be colored.
+In addition, it offers flexibility in placement and orientation, and can be coloured.
 With these parameters in mind, we started designing with already available lightweight PV modules that have a 25% lower CO2 footprint, save 50% in weight and are 100% recyclable and can be used on curved surfaces in the future.

 Feed is grown on at least 240ha between Montfoort and IJsselstein.
 We only need 50 ha of solar panels to generate 35-45 gigawatts per hour.
 Suppose that the plots for 1/05 are covered with solar panels, then we meet the demand of the municipality of IJsselstein.